 Editor’s note: NOI US Instructor Ben Boyd, and his colleagues Marc Broberg and Tamara Backer have recently published a reflection on delivering pain education.
 Using a single case study as an example, Ben, Marc and Tamara offer novel insights from multiple perspectives and provide deep reflections from their point of view as clinicians delivering education in an interprofessional setting.
-We think the paper offers extremely valuable insight and we invited Ben and Marc to share the paper with our audience and write a post to explain how it came about and where their experience sits within the current literature on Explaining Pain.
+We think the paper offers extremely valuable insight, so we invited Ben and Marc to share the paper with our audience and write a post to explain how it came about and where their experience sits within the current literature on Explaining Pain.
 We’ve added a few snippets from the paper to give you a taste and hopefully whet your whistle!
 Our sincere thanks to Ben and Marc for sharing the following.

 How to Explain Pain?